shivam-7Dev/reactBasics-ClassBased/README.md

 # React with class component

-This repository covers the fundamentals of React class components along with advanced topics including:
+This repository covers the fundamentals of React class components and functional componets along with advanced topics including:

 > Pure components